Calculation of

 a numerical example

-Consider three sub-populations of a global population, with observed genotype counts for each as indicated in the grey box.
-The following calculations are more easily appreciated if N is constant over sub-populations, otherwise their contributions must be weighted by its size.
+Consider individuals distributed among three sub-populations of a global population, with observed genotype counts for each sub-population as indicated in the grey box.
+Based on these counts, we wish to compare the expected versus observed heterozygosity at each of these three levels of population structure.
+The calculations of F-statistics are more easily appreciated if N is equal across sub-populations, otherwise the calculations become complicated because their contributions must be weighted by their size.

-For each sub-population, observed allele counts #A & #a and frequencies f(A) & f(a) are easily calculated.
+For each sub-population, observed allele counts #A & #a and frequencies f(A) & f(a) are easily calculated in the usual manner.
 Expected genotype frequencies are also easily calculated from the observed allele frequencies, for example

 Heterozygosity indices Hi, Hs, and Ht are simply H, calculated at different levels of the population structure.
 With equal N, these are easily calculated from the bold values in the table above, as